NinoRisteski/well-documented-projects/README.md

 ## How to Use This Repository

-Browse through the list of projects to find documentation examples that suit your needs.
-Each project comes with a short description that outlines its documentation highlights and why it's included in this list.
+Browse through the [Well Documented Projects List](https://github.com/NinoRisteski/well-documented-projects/blob/main/WDP-List.md) to find documentation examples that suit your needs.

 ## Contributing